Medical Image Analysis · Computational Imaging

-My educational background includes a Bachelor of Science (Honours) in Data Science with University Medal from The University of Sydney, a concurrent Diploma in Computing, and a Bachelor of Science in Mathematics and Statistics from The University of Melbourne (First-Class Honours).
+My earlier studies include a Bachelor of Science (Honours) in Data Science with University Medal from The University of Sydney, a concurrent Diploma in Computing, and a Bachelor of Science in Mathematics and Statistics from The University of Melbourne (First-Class Honours).

 Portrait of a man in quest of the unknown, yet satisfied.